aidevops2025/Project-1-RouteClouds-E-commerce-App/Project-1-Code/README.md

-# DevOps Learning Platform with React, Flask, and PostgreSQL
+# RouteClouds E-Commerce Platform - Local Development Guide

-This project demonstrates a 3-tier application architecture using React for the frontend, Flask for the backend, and PostgreSQL as the database.
+This project demonstrates a modern cloud-native e-commerce application using React for the frontend, Node.js/Express for the backend, and PostgreSQL as the database.

 ## Project Overview

-- **Frontend**: Built with [React](https://reactjs.org/), a JavaScript library for building user interfaces.
+- **Frontend**: Built with [React](https://reactjs.org/) and Vite for a fast, modern UI.
-- **Backend**: Powered by [Flask](https://flask.palletsprojects.com/), a lightweight WSGI web application framework.
+- **Backend**: Powered by [Node.js/Express](https://expressjs.com/) with TypeScript for robust API development.
-- **Database**: Uses [PostgreSQL](https://www.postgresql.org/), a powerful, open-source object-relational database system.
+- **Database**: Uses [PostgreSQL](https://www.postgresql.org/) for reliable, scalable data storage.

 ## Prerequisites